Developers configure metadata in your application. See Tracing setup for setup instructions.

 - Use consistent key names across your application.
 If one service sends

 userIdand another sendsuser_id, they appear as separate keys in the Dashboard. - Keep values short.
-Metadata is designed for identifiers and labels, not large payloads.
+Metadata suits identifiers and labels, not large payloads.

 - Use metadata for anything you want to filter by later.
-If you find yourself searching your application logs for a value, it is a good candidate for metadata.
+If you find yourself searching your application logs for a value, it’s a good candidate for metadata.

-userIdanduseridare treated as different keys. - All values are stored as strings.
-Convert numbers, booleans, and other types before passing —
+userIdanduseridas different keys. - AgentMark stores all values as strings.
+Convert numbers, booleans, and other types before passing.

 Next steps